-I had this section placed under my Summary (which was expanded in the old LinkedIn), because I was more interested in showing my outstanding skills than my experience.
+I had this section placed under my About section (which was expanded in the old LinkedIn), because this format closely matched a resume.

 As an added insult, this section has been truncated to show only the top three skills.
 If visitors want to see additional skills, they must click “View more.”
 I fear people will only endorse their connections’ top three skills, because they will not think to…view more.

 This section was anchored at the bottom of the old LinkedIn profile, which caused consternation for some business owners, I’m sure.
 Recommendations are testimonials for members who rely on them to grow their business.
 To me this was a lack of respect for this section.

 Now Recommendations are given the same amount of respect as Skills…well, almost.
 Let’s say they’re given more respect now, prompting me to request and write them more than before.

 Note: recommendations are listed in order in which they’re written.
 As well, the people who write your recommendations are not shown in the Experience or Education sections.

 LinkedIn has done such a great job of truncating the profile that sections some would like to relocated are hidden from the common observer.
 Within Accomplishments are subsections that used to be separate and rearrange-able: